ganeti/ganeti/man/ganeti.rst

 exclusive_storage
     When this Boolean flag is enabled, physical disks on the node are assigned to instance disks in an exclusive manner, so as to lower I/O interference between instances.
-See the `Partitioned Ganeti
-    <design-partitioned.rst>`_ design document for more details.
 This
     parameter cannot be set on individual nodes, as its value must be the same within each node group.
+    The `Partitioned Ganeti` design document (implemented in Ganeti 2.9) contains more details.

 ovs
     When this Boolean flag is enabled, OpenvSwitch will be used as the